TECH TALENT PIPELINE STRATEGY

 Talent pipeline management has become one of the gems in workforce planning, particularly in such a ferociously competitive sector as technology.
-Not being able to afford the costs derived from the delays to cover open positions, frontline organizations are developing new ways of growing a ready-to-join talent pool.

 Yet, building a talent pipeline demands a whole more than expertise in boolean searches and getting a list of prospective profiles with the right hard skills.
 Keeping in mind the organization’s culture, employer brand, and Business Plan are the foundations for us to define a hiring plan.
 And in the long run, to profiling the resources required.